 Debt May Survive Discharge When a Debtor Fails to List a Debt in Bankruptcy: It is required that a debtor list all of his or her creditors and their most current address in the bankruptcy schedules.
 If they fail to do so, a judge may not discharge the debt.
 Listing all debts is required so that the court can properly notify the creditors by mail.
 Creditors have important rights in a bankruptcy, such as filing proofs of claim and objections, and not listing them deprives them of exercising those rights.
 If a debtor forgets to list a creditor on their

-Section 8 Evictions Explained: Many landlords choose to participate in the Section 8 program.
+Section 8 Evictions Explained for Landlords: Many landlords choose to participate in the Section 8 program.
 Afterall, it offers the benefit of guaranteed rent subsidy payments.
 However, it may not always work out as expected.
 The tenant may stop paying their portion of the rent, seriously damage the property, or some other lease violation may arise.
 If it becomes necessary to pursue eviction, the landlord must follow not only state and local procedures for eviction, but also U.S. Department of Housing and Urban Development (HUD) regulations.
-As a landlord participating in the Section 8 program, it’s essential to understand and protect your
+As a landlord participating in the Section 8 program, it’s essential to understand and

 Self Help Repossession Notices are Often Targeted: The Louisiana Additional Default Remedies Act provides the “self-help” laws permitting creditors to repossess motor vehicles and motorcycles directly.
 This is a form of non-judicial repossession that creditors can do themselves.
 It can certainly save a creditor some court and legal fees, but certain steps must be carefully followed, especially if the creditor wishes to later pursue a deficiency judgment.
 Basic Requirements of Repossession Notices: A number of notices or letters must be sent to the debtor in order to properly effect a “self-help” repossession and to later be able to sue the debtor